Security Devices and CCTV

 • No security cameras or recording devices are allowed in any part of the interior (even if turned off or disconnected) or common areas.

-• Exterior areas with high privacy expectations (like enclosed outdoor showers or saunas) cannot have cameras.
+• Exterior areas with high privacy expectations (such as enclosed outdoor showers or saunas) cannot have cameras.

 Hosts who don't comply may have their listings removed.